rosaliegomez/redwood_web_exercises/README.md

     (When we make requests, it only has a header, no body)
    -Body
          -THe real content
-        (These two represent partf of a message)
+        (These two represent part of a message)
         (Git Pull origin master - is the command that pulls or downloads changes made(possibly by other users)) Forms and form elements
     ("<form action> shows what server to send the info do